-People often come to counselling because they need help understanding an immediate issue that is going on in their life right now.
-Engaging with a trained professional gives you the time and space to gain a clearer insight about the impact of the current situation and what steps may be needed in order for you to move forward.
+People come to counselling because they need help understanding either an immediate issue that is going on in their life right now, or are finding it hard to move on from an experience in their past.
+Often it is both.
+Engaging with a trained professional gives you the time and space to gain a clearer insight about the impact of these events and what steps may be needed in order for you to move forward.

 How I Can Help